shaozi/ldap-authentication/README.md

 ### Examples

-An example on how to use with Passport is [passport-ldap-example](https://github.com/shaozi/passport-ldap-example).
+* An example on how to use with Passport is [passport-ldap-example](https://github.com/shaozi/passport-ldap-example)

+* Another simple library [express-passport-ldap-mongoose](https://github.com/shaozi/express-passport-ldap-mongoose) provide turn key solution

 #### User authenticate without getting user details